technocratsgsv/Cipher-Saga-2.0/README.md

 - <b>Special Thanks - Krishaay Jois</b> <br> Secret sauce of the event.
 His guidance was phenomenal.
 <br><br>
 - Also a huge round of applause for the Paradox team for helping us out in multimedia, sponsorships, administration, operations and what not.
 Naming a few of you would be injustice to others.
+<br><br>
+- Lastly, a heartfelt thank you to all the lovely participants for registering, participating, and making this event a massive success.
+Things may have gone off track at times, but hey, everyone makes mistakes, right?